 Can I get a good student discount as a college student?

 Yes.
-Many insurance companies’ good student discount is also available to all full-time college students under 25.
-As a college student, you will earn final grades at the end of each semester and report those to your insurance agent.
-In addition to the grade average, that will likely suffice as proof of being enrolled full-time.
+Many insurance companies’ good student discount is also available to full-time college students under the age of 25.
+Just like high schoolers, college students will need to submit proof of their final grades and full-time student status at the end of each semester to keep their discount.

 Laura Longero